minddistrict/api-examples/README.txt

 - ``import professionals.py``

-Nothing else except Python 2 is required in order to run those scripts.
+Only Python 2 is required in order to run those scripts.

 `More information about Minddistrict`_.
 `More detailed documentation`_.